joris997/RPi4b-ROS-testing/README.md

 # RPi4b_ROS_testing
-Multiple simple tests with ROS on the Raspberry Pi 4B using GPIO ports
+Multiple simple tests with ROS on the Raspberry Pi 4B using GPIO ports.
+Ensure you have the pigpio library installed and that you run the Pigpio Daemon on Raspberry startup (can do it manually if you want) according to [this forum post](https://www.raspberrypi.org/forums/viewtopic.php?t=103752)

 ## talker
 just testing the workings of ROS on the RPi by printing a single statement